Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Vortex resistive states tuned by control wires.

 The London model becomes invalid for a vortex spaced by $u\sim \xi $ from the edges.
-Numerical GL calculations of $E_v(u)$ ~\cite{vod} have shown that the London model captures the behavior of $E_v(u_m)$ if $J$ is not too close to $J_d$, and that the energy barrier at $J=J_d$ vanishes.
-To take this effect into account, we define the energy barrier for the vortex entry as $U_e=E[u_m(J)]-E[u_m(J_d)]$, where $E(u)$ and $u_m$ are given by Eq. (\ref{E1}) and (\ref{xm}).
+Numerical GL calculations of $E_v(u)$ ~\cite{vod} have shown that the London model captures the behavior of $E(u_m)$ if $J$ is not too close to $J_d$, and that the energy barrier at $J=J_d$ vanishes.
+To take this effect into account, we define the energy barrier for the vortex entry as $U_e=E[u_m(J)]-E[u_m(J_d)]$.
 At $J\gg J_0$ this yields $U_e$ independent of the film width: